Skip to content

 What Happens When You Change These Settings?

-Your files stay protected with the new, stronger encryption.
-New files you create will use the new settings right away.
-Your computer may need to restart for the changes to work.
+When you change these settings, your files remain protected with the new, stronger encryption.
+Any new files you create will immediately use the updated settings.
+Keep in mind that your computer might need to restart for these changes to take effect.

 Method 1Use Group Policy Editor